TL; DR: The Cargo Cult Agile Checklist for Download

-You want to know the state of agility in your organization?
-Here we go: Download the checklist, distribute it generously among your colleagues and run a quick poll.
-It will only take 5 minutes of their time–and then run an analysis on their feedback.
-If the average number of checkboxes marked is higher than nine, then you are probably practicing cargo cult agile.
-Consider changing it.
-Or abandon your agile experiment all together.
-But don’t refer to it as “agile” any longer.
+Do you want to know the state of agility in your organization?
+Here we go: Download the checklist, distribute it generously among your colleagues, and run a quick poll.
+It will only take 5 minutes of their time–and then analyze their feedback.
+If the average number of checkboxes marked is higher than nine, then you are probably practicing cargo cult agile in one form or another.

-Agile methodologies, like Scrum, have been on the rise across organizations of all kind and sizes for some years by now.
-Many consultants responded to the increasing demand for agile practitioners, particularly from corporate organizations, with rebranding themselves.
+Agile frameworks, like Scrum or Kanban, have been on the rise across organizations for many, many years now.
+(2020 marks the 25th anniversary of the introduction of Scrum.)
+Consequently, many consultants responded to the increasing demand for agile practitioners, particularly from corporate organizations, by rebranding themselves.

 I do not mind professionals pursuing new career opportunities.
-But pretending to be able to practice “agile” by taking a shortcut, for example reading some books, has increasingly resulted in collateral damage to the agile community.
-And the damage is tainting the reputation of a great way to build software.
+But pretending to be able to practice “agile” by taking a shortcut, for example, by reading some books, has increasingly resulted in collateral damage to the agile community in general.
+And the damage is tainting the reputation of a great way to build software in complex environments.
 A significant part of the developer community meanwhile seems to despise Scrum, for example.

-In my experience, “agile” — e.g. Scrum — isn’t learned from books or from attending workshops, but in the trenches when confronted with real problems and the urge to ship product.
-Hence, it is not too difficult to figure out, when the introduction of an agile methodology or framework to an organization didn’t work out as planned.
+In my experience, Scrum—like all other agile frameworks—isn’t learned from books or from attending training classes, but in the trenches when confronted with real problems and the urge to ship the product.
+Hence, it is not too difficult to figure out when introducing an agile framework to an organization didn’t work out as planned.

 A cargo cult generally describes a movement that applies a set of rules to the letter without understanding for what reason they should be practiced.

-One of the well-know examples with regard to technology was described by Richard Feynman:
+One of the well-known cargo cult examples with regard to technology was described by Richard Feynman:

 Source: “Surely You’re Joking, Mr. Feynman!“, page 340.

-It turns out, that Scrum seems to be particularly well suited for cargo cult agile.
-So, best practices become rules overnight.
+It turns out that Scrum seems to be well suited for becoming a victim of cargo cult agile.
+So, good practices become rules overnight.
 And rules need to be enforced.
-And if the people don’t live up to them, if metrics are not met, then you need–of course–more structure, more rules “to fix agile”.
+And if the people don’t live up to them, if metrics are not met, then you need–of course–more structure, more rules “to fix Scrum.”

 - The poll delivers data, it’s no longer a gut feeling, and hence a good basis to start talking to the management.